VinayLakshman/discord-music-bot/README.md

 - Next, for this code to work you will need to have:
 - java 13.0 pre-installed in your system
-- Lavalink.jar file (added in the repository)
+- set-up Lavalink (follow instructions from here: https://dsharpplus.github.io/articles/audio/lavalink/setup.html )

 - Lavalink requires Java 13.0 or higher to host a server.

-- to run lavalink, type the following in your command prompt:
+- don't forget to run lavalink every time before executing launcher.py, type the following in your command prompt (already mentioned in the setup link above):

     >java -jar Lavalink.jar